CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-03c.md

     (pythonenv) $
     ```

-    From the command line terminal, ensure that pyang is installed:
+    From the command line terminal, ensure that pyang is installed with the `pip install pyang` command, for example:

     ```
     (pythonenv) $ pip install pyang